cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 ### For Advanced Users ###

-I've also provided scripts for analyzing 23andMe data, which I will compare to my WGS variants
+I've also provided scripts for analyzing 23andMe data in the *23andMe* folder, which I will compare to my WGS variants